powsybl/powsybl-dynawo/docs/dynamic_simulation/event-models-mapping.md

 # Event models mapping
-Event models mapping permit the creation of events that occurs during the simulation.
+Event models mapping allows the creation of events that occurs during the simulation.

 ## Implementation
 Powsybl-Dynawo handles two methods of mapping: